haddadzineddine/haddadzineddine/README.md

 I'm a computer science student @ESI-ALG.

 - I'm available for **Freelancing** and also I'm looking for a new opportunities.
-- Fun fact: facts are never fun
-- Ask me about anything
+- Ask me about anything in [ JS , PHP ]
 - I’m looking to collaborate on anything really

 Have a look at my skills or just connect with me on [LinkedIn](https://www.linkedin.com/in/haddadzienddine/) OR [Twitter](https://twitter.com/zineddine_dz_21).